AI Doomsday Theory Is a Massive Short Play

 First, let’s acknowledge reality: we cannot ignore the market.
 Anthropic is reshaping the world through Claude—and Fortune 500 companies are losing hundreds of billions in market value as a result.

-We’ve already seen this story several times in 2026: Anthropic releases a new AI tool; Claude achieves meaningful progress in programming and workflow automation; and within hours, markets for targeted industries collapse.
+We’ve already witnessed this story multiple times in 2026: Anthropic releases a new AI tool; Claude makes substantial progress in programming and workflow automation; within hours, markets in targeted sectors collapse.

 If you’ve been out of the loop, here are some examples: